-Implementation Strategy Timeline Budget Implication 17.2: Network With the Philanthropic Community.
+Implementation Strategy Timeline Budget Implication Priority Level 35.2: Provide Professional Development On Collaboration.
+The District should provide administrators working with external partners professional training on how to collaborate and be a good partner.
+2014-2015 Minimal (staffing) Medium Objective 36: Expand and deepen relationships with the West County philanthropic community 36.1: Map the Philanthropic Community.
+The District should partner with the Richmond Funders Collaborative to better understand the bounds of the West County philanthropic community.
+2014-2015 Minimal (staffing) High In the community 36.2: Network With the Philanthropic Community.
 The District should work to strengthen its relationships with its friends and colleagues in the West County philanthropic community.
 It is important that the District have a positive and open dialogue with the major foundations and philanthropists in the region so that the District is able to partner with the philanthropic community when opportunities arise.
 The District should also work to meet West County foundations and philanthropists that it does not currently know.
-2014-2015 Minimal (staffing) 17.3: Work With Philanthropic Community to Align Funding to WCCUSD's Strategic Plan.
+2014-2015 Minimal (staffing) High 36.3: Work With Philanthropic Community to Align Funding to WCCUSD's Strategic Plan.
 The District should work closely with current and interested foundations and philanthropists to align their educational funding with the needs of the WCCUSD's strategic plan.
-2014-2015 Minimal (staffing)
+2014-2015 Minimal (staffing) High Objective 37: Engage all constituencies throughout the District 37.1: Schedule Community Engagement Efforts Throughout District.
+The District should be cognizant to avoid becoming Richmond-centric or perceived as Richmond-centric.
+The District's geographic diversity is both a challenge and a strength, so it should work to rise to the challenge of representing all corners of the District and celebrating WCCUSD's geographic diversity.
+Ongoing None High